 August 11th: Deutschlandlied, sometimes known as Deutschland uber Alles, becomes the national anthem of the Weimar Republic.

-October 29th: Italian fascist leader Benito Mussolini concludes his ‘March on Rome’ and two days later is appointed prime minister of Italy.
+October 29th: Italian fascist leader Benito Mussolini concludes his ‘March on Rome’ and two days later is appointed the prime minister of Italy.
 Mussolini’s achievement convinces Adolf Hitler to adopt a similar tactic in Germany.

 November 14th: Chancellor Joseph Wirth resigns after continuing disputes about Germany’s economic policy and the issue of reparations.